Carbon Dating Service

 Now my wife who was listening to this CD as I reviewed it, was not a fan.
 She would have admittedly turned it off three songs in.
 A friend was here at the same time, and she was not a fan either.
 They both saw the music as somewhat distracting.
 The friend pointed out she could not read to the music since it was always throwing some new instrumentation at her.

 That though is the point for this band I believe.
 They want the listener's ear focused on the music, to catch just how they push the genre with the range of instruments at there disposal.
 In fact, for the most part lyrics and vocals are minimalist here too, letting the music take the listener.

 I would love to see these guys in the Anne Portnuff Theatre where great acoustics would allow Carbon Dating Service to perform to its full potential.

 Check them out at http://teargasrecordingtree.com/artists/carbondatingservice/

 Wild, different, unique, strange, and for all of that well worth a listen.

 -- CALVIN DANIELS

--- Review first appeared in Yorkton This Week newspaper April 25, 2007 - Yorkton, SK.
+- Reviews first appeared Yorkton This Week newspaper April 25, 2007 - Yorkton, SK.
 Canada